Dreamweaver2k/data512_common_analysis/README.md

   > EPA provided air quality data for validating smoke estimates from wildfires.
   - data/aqi_10_worse_avg_2002-2020.json
 - Bureau of Labor Statistics (BLS)
-  > BLS provided data for ambulatory health care service workers and wages for the county of Whitman, WA which is where my target city of Pullman, WA resides.
+  > BLS provided data for ambulatory health care service wages for the county of Whitman, WA which is where my target city of Pullman, WA resides.
+Additionally, it provided CPI values for inflation adjustment.
   - data/wages_timeseries.csv
-  - data/employee_timeseries.csv
+  - data/cpi.csv
 - Federal Reserve Economic Data (FRED)
   > The FRED provided population data for the target city of Pullman, WA.
   - data/population_timeseries.csv